kamtec1/nrpe-nagios-plesk-backup-monitor/README.md

 1) Success status - backup ok
 2) Warning status - backup have warnings
 3) Error status - backup have errors
-4) Backup unsuccessful - date not equal to backup date
+4) Backup Completed unsuccessfully - date of the server not equal to backup date
+5) Not all domains are backuped - How many domains have been backuped if the number is not equeal it will give warning

 and will be more :)